 But before we get into details like ingredients and cooking techniques, let's talk about some aspects that are common to those that live in the South.
 Firstly, most people eat with their right hand and leave the left one clean for drinking water.
 Also, licking curry off your finger does taste really good!
-Rice is their grain of choice and lentil and daal are equally important.
-Sambhar, which is made with lentil, tamarind and buttermilk is also common to all South Indian states.
-But each has its own version.
+Rice is their grain of choice and lentils and daals are equally important.
+Sambhar, which is made with lentil, tamarind and buttermilk is also common to all South Indian states, though each region may have its own variation.

-(Why people eat with their hands in Kerala?)
+(Also read: Why people eat with their hands in Kerala?

-Kerala: The food of Kerala needs no introduction.
+The food of Kerala needs no introduction.
 It's simple, zesty, flavourful and offers an intelligent combination of potent spices.
 Unlike its neighboring states, the food of Kerala is predominantly non-vegetarian.
 You've got chicken, mutton, pork, beef and a thrilling range of seafood - mussels, crab, tiger prawns, king prawns, tiny prawns, oysters, sardines, mackerel, tuna and gorgeous red lobsters.
-Some of the popularly used ingredients in Kerala's cuisine are pepper, cumin, chillies, cinnamon, cardamom, cloves, turmeric and of course coconut!
-Tamarind, unripe mango, lime juice, vinegar and curd are also used extensively.
+Some of the popularly used spices in Kerala's cuisine are pepper, cumin, chillies, cinnamon, cardamom, cloves and turmeric.
+Coconut, tamarind, unripe mango, lime juice, vinegar and curd are also used extensively.

 Kerala fish curry, pomfret moilee, soft and fluffy appams with stew, Puttu and Kadala curry, Kerala beef fry, chemmeen theeyal (prawn curry) - the food from Kerala isn't heavily spiced but the cooking techniques used makes is absolutely ingenious.